Leigha Johnson - Director of School

-Pauline Eltagonde - Master Teacher
+Pauline Eltagonde - Dean of School

 Pauline Eltagonde served as a member of Monarch's founding team.
 She began her teaching career almost by accident.
 Starting out as a stay-at- home mom with a commitment to her children’s educational experience, she began working as a guest teacher in their rural Colorado school.
 Within a short amount of time, she decided to pursue her interest of building classrooms of excellence as a full-time profession.
 She has spent the last eight years teaching elementary school within the Colorado Springs area and advocating for an equitable school experience for all students.
 Pauline is an active member of many parent and community organizations and considers her service to our country (as an Army veteran), community, and families to be her proudest achievements.
 Although originally from Detroit, Michigan, Colorado has been her home for the past twenty years.
 Pauline received a Bachelor of Arts in Liberal Studies and Specialization in Elementary Education from Regis University.
 She is currently pursuing a Master of Art in Instructional Leadership.